These are the most trusted guides on trade finance rules, used by exporters, banks, and finance students worldwide.

 Key Features of Negotiation:

-• Involves scrutiny of documents for discrepancies.
+• Scrutiny: Involves scrutiny of documents for discrepancies.

 Negotiation of export documents is the act of a nominated bank giving value (paying or agreeing to pay) to an exporter against documents presented under a Letter of Credit, after determining that the documents comply with the LC terms and conditions.